Exploited CVEs / Langflow / CVE-2026-55255

 Can I ask my own AI about CVE-2026-55255?

 Yes.
 This page includes a free, ready-to-paste AI prompt containing CVE-2026-55255's key facts: severity, CVSS, EPSS, the KEV date, the CISA due date, and the required action.
-Copy it into Claude, ChatGPT, or Copilot; the data is refreshed three times a day (5 AM, 12:30 PM, and 7 PM US Central).
+Copy it into Claude, ChatGPT, or Copilot; the data is refreshed twice a day (5 AM and 3 PM US Central).

 More exploited Langflow CVEs